zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This episode is called “Shopping for Produce.”
 “Produce”  includes fruits and vegetables.
 Let’s get started. > On my way home from work, I stopped at the supermarket.
 My doctor has been telling me to eat more fresh fruits and vegetables, so I  finally decided to follow her advice.
 I resolved to eat better, so I could feel better.
 I made a beeline for the produce department.
 > First, I looked at some bananas.
 Since they ripen off t he vine, I picked out some that were already ripe and others that were still gree n.
 Next, I looked for some tomatoes.
 They looked picked over, but then I saw some org anic tomatoes and decided to give those a try.
 Then, I went to look for t he spinach.
 I found it, but it didn’t look fresh at all.
 The leaves were brown and wi lted.
 I decided to pass on the spinach and checked out the mushrooms.
 The mushrooms di dn’t look any better.
 In fact, some were beginning to rot.
 I picked  up some lettuce instead and headed for the checkout stand.
 > I was feeling pretty good about my new decision to eat b etter.
 But then, I passed the cookie aisle.
 My resolve weakened.
 I spotted my favor ite type of cookies.
 Before I knew what I was doing, I’d put a bag of those  cookies in my cart.
-> I know I should be able to resist impulse buys, especially o f things I’m likely to eat all in one sitting, but don’t forget, I’m eating  more fruits and vegetables.
+> I know I should be able to resist impulse buys, especially of things I’m likely to eat all in one sitting, but don’t forget, I’m eating  more fruits and vegetables.
 With my new healthy diet, aren’t I allowed to fall off the  wagon now and then?

  Our story begins with me coming home from work.
 I decid e to stop at the “supermarket,” which is a large store that sells many types  of food.
 A “market” is a general word for a store, especially a story that sell s food.
 A supermarket is just a big market.
 “My doctor,” I say, “has been telling me to eat more fresh fruits and vegetables.”
 “Fresh” is, in this case, an adjective th at means recently picked – recently taken from the trees or the fields where the y were grown.
 These are fruits and vegetables that are ready to be eaten or to  be cooked; in other words, they’re not in a can, they’re the actual vegetable right  from the farm.